 In preparing for the trip, we used Google Earth to look at a satellite image of the course.
 Laid out in a narrow rectangle, it looked like a rather boring piece of farmland next to the freeway.
 Our expectations were low.

 We couldn’t have been more wrong.
 While the first hole is indeed relatively flat, the course quickly climbs up on the hillside with some rather narrow and tricky holes.
 As you continue to climb, you have to think strategically, as you encounter some fairly steep ravines.
 Getting up even higher, you are treated to some spectacular views of Teide, the main volcano on Tenerife.
 When you get to the top, you have climbed over 300 meters.
 As it turns out, the course is about as far from boring farmland as you can imagine.
 You’ll be constantly challenged by level changes, making it tricky to judge how far your ball will carry.
-There are some strategically placed bunkers, and a few ponds, but the main difficulty remains narrow, tree lined steep fairways.
+There are some strategically placed bunkers and a few ponds, but the main difficulty remains narrow tree-lined steep fairways.
 A challenging and enjoyable course that we can recommend.

 The course is located in the greenest and coolest part of Tenerife, so course conditions are good throughout the year.
 Since the course climbs to almost 800 meters, be prepared for cooler conditions, especially in the morning, when you can encounter some fog.
 And if you have any problems at all with walking, plan on using a buggy.

-Real Club de Golf is a primarily a members club.
-You won’t find many tourists; the atmosphere is very Spanish, and a bit more formal than at other clubs on Tenerife.
+Real Club de Golf is primarily a members club.
+You won’t find many tourists; the atmosphere is very Spanish, and a bit more formal than at other clubs in Tenerife.
 Make sure to reserve a tee time before you arrive, and don’t plan on visiting on the weekend, as Saturdays and Sundays are for members only.

 Going south from Santa Cruz, we followed the main divided highway, TF-5.
 You can drive down to the coast and visit several nice coastal towns and villages, but there is no coastal road per se, you have to go to the coast and then come back to the highway.
-TF-5 is a freeway about halfway down the coast, but at the town of Carrera it turns into a two way highway, and eventually into TF-42, however still a very good road.
+TF-5 is a freeway about halfway down the coast, but at the town of Carrera, it turns into a two-way highway, and eventually into TF-42, however still a very good road.